-Documentary evidence for the medieval pottery manufacture in the Harlow area of Essex, England, just north-east of London, is sketchy, but records suggest pottery was made there as early as 1254.
+Documentary evidence for the medieval pottery manufacture in the Harlow area of Essex, England, just north-east of London, is questionable, but records suggest pottery was made there as early as 1254.
 By the early post-medieval period, the industry was well positioned for potters to supply London markets in the 16th and 17th centuries with a variety of wheel thrown ceramic objects for household use (Davey, Walker: 2009).
 Known as Essex post-medieval fine redware (EPMFR), this ware is well represented in the James Fort assemblage.

 Fabric: EPMFR clays are fine and well worked, and contain abundant red to black ferrous inclusions, occasional calcareous specks, and abundant colorless or white quartz sand.
 In color, the fabric appears orange to brownish-orange.
 A gray reduction core appears on some sherds.